joelbtactic/bPortal/docs/suitecrm_set_up.md

 Now you can create new accounts going to `Contacts` module, selecting a contact and clicking on `Create Portal User` user.

 ## Needed PR
-The folliwing PRs are needed to make bPortal work properly:
+The following PR is needed to make bPortal work properly:
 [PR 7218](https://github.com/salesagility/SuiteCRM/pull/7218) (probably fixed on v7.11.8 or superior)